stacks-network/gaia/README.md

 /**
  * Deletes a file.
 Throws a `DoesNotExist` if the file does not exist.
  * @param { String } options.path - path of the file
- * @param { String } options.storageToplevel - the top level directory
+ * @param { String } options.storageTopLevel - the top level directory
  * @param { String } options.contentType - the HTTP content-type of the file
  * @returns {Promise}
  */